 Consultation ensures employers and employees discuss planned changes, and work together to implement them.
 A reduction in pay or hours resulting in less pay is a significant change with a higher duty to consult.
 If there is inadequate consultation the implied term of trust and confidence between employer and employee may be broken.

 If employees do not agree, then employers need to consult individually and attempt to explain the reasons and necessity for the proposed change.
 If the employee still refuses, employers need to decide whether to impose the change anyway and see if the employees agree or use dismissal and re-engagement on the new terms.
 Dismissal and re-engagement can be risky and will trigger collective consultation requirements where 20 or more dismissals are proposed.

-Once the ‘furlough’ scheme ends, employers who are not yet ready to return to partial or normal working levels can try offering sabbaticals or unpaid leave to minimise redundancies.
+Now the ‘furlough’ scheme has ended, employers who are not yet ready to return to partial or normal working levels can try offering sabbaticals or unpaid leave to minimise redundancies.
 The JSS or a similar scheme may also be reintroduced although this is not certain.